HiRISEAI/hiriseai.github.io/_pages/about.md

 **Our Website**:

 Many images we are using on this website are HiRISE images of Martian landscapes.
-We download the jpg images from the [HiRISE website](https://www.uahirise.org/){:target="_blank"} and split every one of them into a 512x512 px squares.
+We download the jpg images from the [HiRISE website](https://www.uahirise.org/){:target="_blank"} and split every one of them into 512x512 px squares.
 All the image file names are kept the same as on the HiRISE website.

 This website is written in Markdown in order to honor a noted contributor to Markdown, Aaron Swartz, who was also one of the early architects of Creative Commons and a developer of the Internet Archives' Open Library.